LelsersLasers/HouseOfCards/README.md

 - 1
     - UI updates
-    - Joker/rest of cards damage
     - 5 card hand vs 3 card hand (maybe even 2 card hand?)
     - New enemy mechanic
     - Fix level up + super enemy death on same time
     - BALANCING
-- Rework card system
-    - Jokers need a redesign (right now would never pick them)
-        - 50% chance to deal 100 damage
-        - Shorter range
-    - You have a hand of 5 cards
-    - Instead of a stat buff card card, you get the option of replacing a card in your hand
-        - Random choice of 3 cards or discard
-        - Start with worse cards overall
-    - You have 1 active card which is what you are shooting
-        - Have their own independent cooldowns (fire rate = 1 / cooldown)
-            - Joker:    10 seconds  (0.1)
-                - 50% chance deal 100 damage
-            - Ace:      5 seconds   (0.2)
-                - One shot
-            - Face:     0.5 second  (2.0)
-                - 20 damage
-            - Else:     0.2 seconds (5.0)
-                - Number damage
 - UI
     - Make PowerupPick rectangles the same size as the ChooseCard cards
     - Use `mq::Rect`s for the PowerupPick interactions